FredMacSWDev/MusicInstrumentDB/README.md

 ## The Project
 We've created an n-Tier API to build an ever-growing database of musical instruments, the instrument families that they classify under, and famous musicians that are known for use of the instrument.
-The database is able to cross-reference an instrument to the instrument family it belongs to, as well as musicians that is well-known for using that instrument.
+The database is able to cross-reference an instrument to the instrument family it belongs to, as well as musicians that are well-known for using that instrument.

 Each instrument contains a description of that instrument, the transposition of the instrument, and the instrument family it belongs to.